International Forum on Energy Security for the Future: Forum 2016

+The attendees discussed topics such as Alter-Eco (new energy for Europe), energy sources, focusing on geopolitics and diversification, and environmental security and corporate responsibility, including alternative energy and public-private partnerships.

 The first Energy Security Forum also became a platform for presentation of the English version of Mission Ukraine written by the Polish author Maciej Olchawa.
 The book reflects the vision of the European Community and Ukraine’s place in it and reveals new interesting details of the Cox-Kwasniewski Mission, which played the key role during the Revolution of Dignity in Ukraine.

 In his book Maciej Olchawa talks about European integration, Ukraine’s place in Europe and the world, modern leaders and new political elites formation.
 The book also suggests a new strategy of the EU international politics from the perspective of Ukrainian events.
 Aleksander Kwaśniewski presented the book Mission Ukraine, together with the author they held an autograph session and promised to publish a Ukrainian version of the book.